Hives/hives.github.io/_posts/2019-02-19-precourse-weeks-2-and-3-learning-objectives-lambdas.md

 ## Lambdas

 A lambda is a proc with some "special internal engineering".
-We create one by passing a block to the `lambda` method, and it returns a lambda with block as the function body:
+We create one by passing a block to the `lambda` method, and it returns a lambda with the block as the function body:

 ```ruby
 lam = lambda { puts "I'm a lambda!" }